stadlex/stadlex/README.md

 ## Hi there 👋

 My name is Alex.
 I'm a PhD student at Johannes Kepler University Linz, Austria, and a novice to GitHub.
-This repo is mainly used to make code for my dissertation projects publicly available and to make version control easier. 🎓😊
+This profile is mainly used to make code for my dissertation projects publicly available and to make version control easier. 🎓😊